open-component-model/ocm-spec/doc/03-persistence/01-operations.md

 - **`AddComponentVersionAlias(ComponentId, VersionOrAliasName, AliasName) error`**

-  Attach a symbolic alias to an existing component version (or to another alias, enabling alias chains). `AliasName` **MUST NOT** be a valid OCM version string.
+  Attach a symbolic alias to an existing component version. `VersionOrAliasName` is either a version or an existing alias; `AliasName` **MUST NOT** be a valid OCM version string.
   If the alias already exists it is updated to point to the new target.

 - **`RemoveComponentVersionAlias(ComponentId, AliasName) error`**